raspberrypilearning/grow-a-tree/en/step_2.md

 ## Build the camera detector

 Currently the camera is set to pick up any motion on the stage.
-For this  we need the the forever block.
-The forever block ensures that all conditions are checked - forever - throughout the game.
+For this we are using a forever block to ensure that all the following conditions are checked - forever - throughout the game.

 ```blocks3
 when flag clicked